aquasecurity/testamir/readme.md

 * Assign metadata tags to Aqua Security components
 * Automatically scale the number of Aqua scanners based on the number of images in the scan queue

-The Aqua operator provides multiple Custom Resrouces that enables the flexability to insatll Aqua in different confiugratoins.
+The Aqua operator provides a few Custom Resrouces that enables the flexability to insatll Aqua in different confiugratoins.
 Please make sure to read the Aqua installation manual (https://docs.aquasec.com/docs) before using the Operator.
 For advance configuraions please consult with Aqua's support team.

 For a simple Aqua configuration please follow the following guidelines -
 1. Install the Aqua Opertor